TWhilst/AWS-Lamda-File-Processor/README.md

-# AWS-Lamda-File-Processor
+# AWS Lambda File Processor

+## Public Access

+- Exposed via API Gateway
-Creating a serverless system that triggers a Lambda function when a file is uploaded to S3.
+- Triggered when a file is uploaded to a public S3 bucket